-As a not-for-profit organization, the Edenton-Chowan Food Pantry is governed by a 13-member Board of Directors comprised of representatives from sponsoring churches and members of the community at large.
-Officers include Gerard Cooney, President (St. Paul’s Episcopal Church); Lois Spruill, Vice President (Bandon Chapel); Mildred Vanterpool, Secretary (Member-at-Large); and Keith Rollins, Treasurer (Rocky Hock Baptist Church).
+As a not-for-profit organization, the Edenton-Chowan Food Pantry is governed by a 27 member Board of Directors comprised of representatives from the contributing churches and the community at large.
+Officers include: Larry Ekberg, President; Bob Bastek, Vice President (St. Anne Catholic Church); Mildred Vanterpool, Secretary; and Keith Rollins, Treasurer (Rocky Hock Baptist Church).

 By weaving together the cash and food donations received from individuals, local businesses, churches, civic organizations, grants and endowments the volunteers at the Edenton-Chowan Food Pantry work hard to create a safety net for the almost 3,000 food insecure individuals living in the community.
 The Edenton-Chowan Food Pantry is a member agency of the Food Bank of the Albemarle and Feeding America.